Securing public data

 Referrer-based limiting is one common pattern for restricting data usage.
 This requires either a reverse proxy or other type of proxy which can inspect individual HTTP requests to the service and reject those that do not provide a Referrer HTTP request header with a value that matches an allow list.
 By convention, all browsers generate and send this request header from applications that request resources from another domain, so it is a reliable method to control browser-based traffic.

 This can be an effective method of discouraging some misuse, but does not secure the data completely, as a referrer header can easily be spoofed by a motivated party or added to a scripted or programmatic request to allow the request to pass through the proxy.
-ArcGIS Developer API keys can be scoped to only support specific domains in the referrer header and similarly limited to being used in an application on that domain or by a motivated party who can spoof that header value.
+ArcGIS Location Platform API keys can be scoped to only support specific domains in the referrer header and similarly limited to being used in an application on that domain or by a motivated party who can spoof that header value.

 Source IP range